Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics: Example: Amplifier Dynamics

 \section{Example: Amplifier Dynamics}

-We now illustrate the preceding comparison between reverse-time and forward-time diffusion hidden variable models in a concrete example.
+We now illustrate the preceding comparison between reverse-time and forward-time diffusion hidden variable models in a concrete example (see also the numerical results of Figure~\ref{fig:simulations}).
 Drummond and Reid \citep{DrRe20} consider the ``amplifier" dynamics as a toy model of measurement given by the Hamiltonian

 which they argue leads to the Fokker-Planck type equation for the Husimi function: